kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 ![[Pasted image 20250617144211.png]]

-Keyboard Polling Example:
+#### Keyboard Polling Example:
-**Real-time feature -> Keyboard Polling** (constantly checks for any input from keyboard) **Event-driven feature -> KeyboardEvent implementation** (what happens when a key is pressed)
+**Real-time feature -> Keyboard Polling** (constantly checks for any input from keyboard) **Event-driven feature -> IKeyboardEvent implementation** (what happens when a key is pressed)

+## Display Interface
+- drawing on the screen
+- every cycle, we must have mechanisms to refresh the screen per frame, while polling for I/O events